jinhojsk515/VSEPR_angle/README.md

 # VSEPR_angle_pytorch
-Calculate the VSEPR bond angle & molecular shape with the given number of atoms.
+Predict the VSEPR bond angle & molecular shape with the given number of atoms, with gradient descent.

 Requirements: numpy, pytorch, tqdm, matplotlib